dblock/code.dblock.org/_posts/2015/2015-08-31-getting-out-of-your-first-git-mess.markdown

 git push origin student-list -f
 ```

-No need to update an existing pull request from the student-list branch, it will be automatically updated with the new changes.
+No need to update an existing pull request from the _student-list_ branch, it will be automatically updated with the new changes!

 ### Cleanup

-After the pull request is accepted upstream (merged), cleanup local branches.
+After the pull request has been accepted upstream (ie. merged), checkout the _master_ branch, `git pull upstream master`, then cleanup local branches.

 ```
 (master)$ git branch -D tmp